Configure REPL on Startupλ︎

 Hotload librariesλ︎

-Hotload is a way to add libraries to a running REPL process that were not include as a dependency on REPL startup.
+Hotload is a way to add libraries to a running REPL process which were not include as a dependency during REPL startup.

-is not yet an official feature and currently available only in the add-libs3 branch of the now deprecated clojure.tools.deps.alpha
+For Clojure 1.11 and similar functions are available in the add-libs3 branch of the now deprecated clojure.tools.deps.alpha

 library.